 Pull-Down and Pull-Out Faucets

 Most modern faucets have a push of a button to turn the water on and off quickly.
 Manufacturers offer many different styles, sleek design, improved function, and ease of use in mind for older people who need these features.
-The best faucet is one that extends out over the sink, making it easier to reach and operate while also being ADA approved legally.
+The pull-down or pull-out faucet is one that extends out over the sink, making it easier to reach and operate.
 These can be wall-mounted faucets too.